 Houston, Texas 77058

 K. MEGAN MCARTHUR (PH.D.)

 PERSONAL DATA: Born in 1971 in Honolulu, Hawaii.
 Considers California to be her home state.
-Married.
-Her parents, Don & Kit McArthur, reside in San Jose, California.
-Megan enjoys SCUBA diving, backpacking, and cooking.
+Married with one child, parents Don & Kit McArthur, reside in San Jose, California.
+Enjoys activities such as SCUBA diving, backpacking, and cooking.

-EDUCATION: Graduated from St. Francis High School, Mountain View, CA, 1989.
-B. S. Aerospace Engineering, University of California-Los Angeles, 1993.
-Ph.D., Oceanography, University of California-San Diego, 2002.
+EDUCATION: Graduated from St. Francis High School, Mountain View, California, 1989; Bachelor of Science in Aerospace Engineering from University of California, Los Angeles, 1993; Ph.D. in Oceanography from University of California, San Diego, 2002.

 SPACE FLIGHT EXPERIENCE: STS-125 Atlantis (May 11-24, 2009) was the fifth and final Hubble servicing mission.
 The 19 year old telescope spent six days in the Shuttle’s cargo bay undergoing an overhaul conducted by four spacewalkers over five daily spacewalks, with the assistance of crewmates inside the Atlantis.
 The space walkers overcame frozen bolts, stripped screws, and stuck handrails.
 The refurbished Hubble Telescope now has four new or rejuvenated scientific instruments, new batteries, new gyroscopes, and a new computer.
 The STS-125 mission was accomplished in 12 days, 21 hours, 37 minutes and 09 seconds, traveling 5,276,000 miles in 197 Earth orbits.